ironhack-labs/lab-advance-querying-mongo/queries.md

 # Answers

 ### 1. All the companies whose name match 'Babelgum'.
-Retrieve only their `name` field.
+Retrieve only their `name` field...

 **`query`**: {name: "Babelgum"}
  **`projection`**: {name: 1, _id: 0}